cbmira01/Ollama-for-SQL-Server/readme.md

 services as needed.
 Under `SQL Server Service`, place `SQL Server (MSSQLSERVER)` and `SQL Server Agent (MSSQLSERVER)` into running or stopped states as desired.

-Install a suitable database client to run the deployment scripot and run sample queries.
+Install a suitable database client to run the deployment scripts and run sample queries.
 SQL Server Management Studio is sufficient to demonstrate this project.

-### Install Ollama
+### Install the Ollama API server

+Get the Ollama installer from `https://ollama.com/` or run the Ollama Docker image.

+However Ollama is installed, make sure your instance will serve on `http://127.0.0.1:11434/ `

+Use the Windows command-line interface to interact with Ollama:

+`ollama help`
+`ollama pull <modelname>` - install an LLM from the Ollama Library `ollama list` - list all hosted LLM models
+`ollama serve` - start the API server

+You may consider a tool like Postman to interact with the Ollama API server.

+`GET` to `http://127.0.0.1:11434/api/tags` to get a list of models

+`POST` to `http://127.0.0.1:11434/api/generate` to send prompts and receive completions

 ### Clone project repository